ad/manticoresearch-go/README.md

   - Vector search using TF-IDF vectors and cosine similarity
   - Hybrid search combining full-text and vector approaches
 - **TF-IDF Vectorization**: Custom implementation for semantic search
-- **Manticore Integration**: Direct SQL interface with Manticore Search
+- **Manticore Integration**: HTTP JSON API interface with Manticore Search
 - **Docker Support**: Easy setup with Docker Compose

 ## Prerequisites

-- Go 1.21 or higher
+- Go 1.23 or higher
 - Docker and Docker Compose (for Manticore Search)
 - Make (optional, for using Makefile commands)